SchlossLab/severe-CDI/paper/paper-gfm.md

 \> 0.05).
-For all severity definitions, performance dropped between the full dataset and the intersection dataset since fewer samples are available, but this effect is least dramatic for IDSA severity as the full and intersection datasets are more similar for this definition.
+For all severity definitions, performance dropped between the full dataset and the intersection dataset since fewer samples are available, but this effect is least dramatic for IDSA severity as the full and intersection datasets are more similar for this definition (**?@tbl-counts** B).
 The 95% confidence interval overlaps with the baseline for both AUROC and AUBPRC for all definitions on the intersection dataset except for IDSA severity.

 ## Feature importance